 Some of the judges' orders and all appellate rulings can be found on the web, but the parties' pleadings, motions, oppositions & replies underlying those decisions are rarely seen since they can only be obtained through a paid service.
 As such, anyone reading the decisions alone would never know the actual facts or issues the courts chose to ignore.

-Since all court filings are considered public information, they are provided here so you can see for yourself that all the relevant facts, issues and arguments provided by Johnson in dozens of pleadings, especially those involving attorney and judicial misconduct, are conspicuously absent from every ruling in both the trial and appellate courts.
+Since all court filings are considered public information, they are provided here so you can see for yourself that all the relevant facts, issues and arguments provided by Johnson in dozens of pleadings, especially those involving attorney and judicial misconduct and judicial bias, are conspicuously absent from every ruling in both the trial and appellate courts.

 The papers provided here include not only his appeals to the California and Ninth Circuit courts of appeal, but also his petitions to the California and U.S. Supreme Courts.
 To be sure, if Johnson couldn't get any court to review the atrocious decisions against him, he'd be sure as many people as possible at least saw how hard he tried.

 Provided this background, rather than relying solely on the courts' orders and opinions, you can decide for yourself if Johnson was ever given a fair hearing.
-Pay special attention to the motions for reconsideration, new trial and rehearings that all asked the courts to simply decide the issues that were previously ignored, or to re-decide issues in light of relevant facts and law that were never acknowledged.
-Every motion was "summarily denied" without reference to the actual issues, ensuing once again that no one reading the orders and opinions would never even know what the claims were even about.
+Pay special attention to the motions for reconsideration, new trial and rehearings that all ask the courts to simply decide the issues that were previously ignored, or to re-decide issues in light of relevant facts and law that were never acknowledged.
+Every motion was summarily denied without reference to the actual issues, so anyone reading the orders and opinions would never even know what the claims were even about.